 A listed building is a building of designated special architectural or historic interest.
 By having listed status, it is covered by greater planning controls and therefore better protected for the local community and future generations to enjoy.

-There are nearly 2,176 listed buildings in the Vale.
+There are over 2,000 listed buildings in the Vale.
 As well as houses and cottages, listed buildings also include structures such as bridges, memorials, telephone kiosks and gravestones.

-The listing includes the whole building, both inside and out, including any modern extensions physically attached to the building.
-Internal features such as staircases, fireplaces or panelling are also protected as they are an essential part of the building's character.
-Any object or structure within the curtilage of a listed building which forms part of the land and has done so since July 1948 is also listed.
+The whole of the building is covered by the listing, both inside and out, including any modern extensions physically attached to the building.
+Internal features such as staircases, fireplaces, doors, floors, panelling and bread ovens are also protected as they are an essential part of the building’s character, as well as the land immediately surrounding the building, known as the curtilage.